 - Environment: I also try to pay careful attention to all the things going on around me - in and outside of the office.
 I even pay attention to all the interactions in video games that I play and I take note of it in case a learning can be applied to a project I’m working on.
 Sometimes I frustrate my kids when we play games because we’ll play, and something cool will have happened and I’m like, “Do that again” so I can note it.
 I ultimately had to get my own Xbox and leave the Wii for my kids.

-- Find Limitations: I like taking things that should function a certain way, and trying to make them do something else.
+- Find limitations: I like taking things that should function a certain way, and trying to make them do something else.
 It helps you see the limitations in things.
-For example, I was telling my 8 year old daughter (who loves building weird structures in Minecraft) my experiments with The Sims when it first launched.
+For example, I was telling my 8-year-old daughter (who loves building weird structures in Minecraft) about my experiments with The Sims when it first launched.
 I used to build two-story houses and then delete the first floor to see if it would float in the air (it did).
 I do the same thing with technology at work.
 Maybe I should be a QA tester in my next life.